Aria admonitor: Taxonomy

 Although first recognised as a distinct variety in the 1930s (by the botanist E. F. Warburg) because of its strongly lobed leaves, it was only accorded species status in 2009, after various biochemical analyses.
 It is believed at least 110 individuals of the species exist and represent a stable population.
 The leaves of the Watersmeet whitebeam have more accentuated lobes than the Devon whitebeam, of which it was thought before to be a variety.

 The research project that named the tree as a species was led by Dr. Tim Rich, head of vascular plants at the National Museum Wales, as well as academics from Bristol University, Exeter University, Oxford University and the Royal Botanic Gardens, Kew.
 The announcement of the species, and of thirteen other Sorbus species, was made in two papers in the BSBI's journal Watsonia.

 Dr Rich stated that the trees, along with other new whitebeam species, had "probably developed recently", and also considered them as "examples of on-going evolution of new species".

-In 2017 Kurtto and Sennikov assigned many whitebeam species, including the Watersmeet whitebeam, to a new genus Karpatiosorbus.
-Members of Karpatiosorbus are hybrids of two divergent Malinae taxa that were previously all considered to part of the genus Sorbus.